KiweeEu/shopware-kubernetes-dev/README.md

 The init scripts will automatically create a minimal configuration to be able to access the storefront and the administration.
 Additionally, it will download `shopware/platform` with its dependencies locally for debugging.
-The files are extracted into `docker/shopware/platform` and `docker/shopware/vendor`.
+The files are extracted into `docker/shopware/platform`.

 If you would like to enforce rebuilding the image, add the option `-b`.
 ```
 devspace dev -b
 ```

-If you'd like to override the default SHOPWARE_VERSION parameter (in `devspace.yaml`) follow this example:
+If you'd like to override the default parameters (in `devspace.yaml`) follow the example below.
+You can override all variables or just selected ones.
 ```
-devspace dev -b --var=SHOPWARE_VERSION=6.5.0.0
+devspace dev -b --var=SHOPWARE_VERSION=6.4.0.0 --var=PHP_VERSION=7.4 --var=IMAGE_VERSION=alpine3.14
 ```

 ### Access storefront and administration
-The following URLs become available when `devspace dev` started up:
+The following URLs become available when `devspace dev` started up.

+**NOTE**:
+The storefront and the administration need to be built in dev mode first.
+This is happening automatically on startup but may take a little while, depending on how fast the host machine is.
+In case of running in a VM (Docker Desktop, Minikube) - how many resources are dedicated to it.

 - Storefront with HMR and Xdebug enabled: [http://localhost:9998/](http://localhost:9998/)
 - Storefront with Xdebug: [http://localhost:8000/](http://localhost:8000/) -